vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/012_sarpa-viSha-nivAraNam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (29. 28) in a remedial rite against the poison of serpents.

 ## Translations